 She never lost that love of reading.
 The house was kept loaded with books—crime novels, romances, mysteries.
 In an average year, she’d read 60 or so books.
 Some years she topped 100.

-Maureen was also an avid hiker and went snowshoeing in the winter.
+Heather was also an avid hiker and went snowshoeing in the winter.
 After snowshoeing with one of her friends, “they would have a fondue and wine in the parking lot,” says Jennifer.

 When her daughters were young, Heather wanted to put them in Girl Guides.
 Learning there was no leader, she took on the role herself.
 She didn’t cut her children any slack, says Jennifer.
 “She definitely wanted us to get all our badges—more than the other kids.”